 Between Staverton and Hampshire Hills a new double circuit 220 kV transmission line is proposed to be built within a predominantly new 90 metre wide easement.

-Near Staverton, the new transmission line is proposed to be constructed along existing easements, which require widening by 30 metres.
+Near Staverton, the new transmission line is proposed to be constructed along existing easements, which require widening.

-Near Hampshire Hills, the new transmission line is proposed along the existing easements, which require widening by up to 65 metres.
+Near Hampshire Hills, the new transmission line is proposed along the existing easements, which require widening.